DillonSteyl/SCIE1000/Week 9/array_introduction_5.md

 **Task:** Make three arrays.
 First, make an array that goes from 3 to 8 (including 8), with a step size of 0.1.
 Second, make an array from -3 to 3 (including 3) with a step size of 1.
 And lastly, ask for input from the user and make an array full of zeroes of that length.

-Finally, print all three arrays with just one print statement and no other text.
+Finally, print all three arrays in order with just one print statement and no other text.
 Make sure to name the arrays as array1, array2, array3, respectively.

 ## Solution
 ```python